 Authentication

-Kloigos includes built-in OIDC authentication and group-based authorization.
+Kloigos uses cpkit's built-in OIDC authentication and group-based authorization.

 - Auth routes: